 - Natural alternatives like herbal medicine, can be a wonderful addition to your lifestyle when used CAREFULLY.
 Many herbs are highly nutritious but my advice would be use them holistically as a ‘preventative’ just as food can be healing.
 Modern medicine is there to target acute illness and disease, often in times of critical emergency.
 It’s not perfect but it has been backed by more scientific research proven over time, to be most effective in these circumstances and to warrant the use of treatment.
 Natural isn’t always better for you, but it has it’s uses in preventative care.

-NOTE: If you have any concerns about which type of medicine is for you or you would like to switch from apathic medicine to more nature-based remedies, you should talk to your physician.
+NOTE: If you have any concerns about which type of medicine is for you or you would like to switch from orthodox medicine to more nature-based remedies, you should talk to your physician.
 Psychiatric medications in particular will require a cutting down period and your doctor will be able to advise.
 Many medical professionals have a much better understanding of holistic alternatives now.